TL;DR

 • “I’m freaked out by a creepy ad I saw, and I don’t know what to do.”

-These became the foundation of what we would design for and the bases of the initial topics the Privacy Center would cover.
+These five concerns became the foundation of our design direction and shaped the initial topics the Privacy Center would cover.

 Designs for each page in Privacy Center